fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 The `command_line_flags` key inside of `agent_options` allows you to remotely manage the osquery command line flags.
 These command line flags are options that typically require osquery to restart for them to take effect.
 But with Orbit, you can use the `command_line_flags` key to take care of that.
 Orbit will write these to the flagfile on the host and pass it to osquery.

 To see the full list of these osquery command line flags, please run `osquery` with the `--help` switch.

+> YAML `command_line_flags` are not additive and will replace any osquery command line flags in the CLI.

 Just like the other `agent_options` above, remove the dashed lines (`--`) for Fleet to successfully update them.